The (Ever-Growing) Glossary of Photographic Terms

 A tripod is a device used to support and stabilize a camera.
 Using a tripod in conjunction with a remote trigger will help to minimise unwanted camera shake.
 Alternatives to tripods include the monopod, which has a single leg instead of the three on a tripod.

-Tv stands for Time-value, but is better known as the Shutter-priority mode - a setting that allows photographers to make a manual shutter speed selection whilst the camera automatically chooses an appropriate aperture value for an exposure.
+Tv stands for Time-Value, but is better known as the Shutter priority mode - a setting that allows photographers to make a manual shutter speed selection whilst the camera automatically chooses an appropriate aperture value for an exposure.

 Underexposure occurs when the camera sensor or film is not exposed to enough light to create the desired image.
 For example, fast shutter speed photography at night without a flash will likely cause underexposure, which manifests as undesirably dark or murky images.
+The opposite of this effect is overexposure.

 Optical vignetting, which occurs naturally in most lenses, is most prominent at large apertures.
 Fast prime lenses exhibit a lot of vignetting at the widest aperture but the aberration lessens dramatically as the aperture is stopped down.

 The Waterhouse diaphragm or Waterhouse stop is an interchangeable diaphragm system invented by the 19th-century photographer John Waterhouse of Halifax in 1858.
-The Waterhouse stop consisted of a number of diaphragms, each with a different sized hole for limiting the amount of light entering a camera.
+The Waterhouse stop consisted of a number of diaphragms, each with a different-sized hole for limiting the amount of light entering a camera.
 The holes correspond to what is now known as an f-number or f-stop.

 Today, Waterhouse stops are generally obsolete, with most modern photographic lenses made with an iris diaphragm.
 However, the Lensbaby line continues to use interchangeable apertures, a range of cameras designed to produce effects normally associated with view cameras.
 Some of these drop-in aperture disks are designed in unique shapes and patterns to render shapes in instances of bokeh.